Time reversal of diffusion processes under a finite entropy condition: Introduction

 \subsection{An extension of Theorem \ref{res-08-intro}}

 Note that unlike \cite{HP86,MNS89}, it is assumed in Theorem \ref{res-08-intro} that the diffusion matrix field $\aa$ does not depend on $t$.
 However, our method allows to extend the results of \cite{HP86,MNS89} to a finite entropy setting.
-Indeed, the method of proof of the present article is perturbative: \emph{if one knows the time-reversal formula for some reference path measure $R\in\MO$, then a time-reversal also holds for any $P\in\PO$ such that $H(P|R) < \infty.$}
+Indeed, the method of proof of the present article is perturbative: \emph{if one knows the time-reversal formula for some possibly unbounded reference path measure $R$, then a time-reversal also holds for any probability measure $P$ such that $H(P|R) < \infty.$}

-A careful inspection of the proof of Theorem \ref{res-08} (a.k.a.\ Theorem \ref{res-08-intro}) shows that it extends to the case where the reference measure $R$ might not be reversible.
+A careful inspection of the proof of Theorem \ref{res-08} (a.k.a.\,Theorem \ref{res-08-intro}) shows that it extends to the case where the reference measure $R$ might not be reversible.